-Usually illegal contact, that is, trespass to trees — where someone enters someone else’s land and cuts down trees without any right to do so — are pretty cut and dried.
+Usually illegal contact, that is, trespass to trees — where someone enters someone else’s land and cuts down trees without any right to do so — is pretty cut and dried.
 But not all trespasses are clear-cut (to turn a pun).

-In today’s case from Louisiana, a party bought a piece of land from the tree owner’s sister, but conditioned the purchase on being able to get rid of some trees on the boundary line with the tree owner.
+In today’s case from Louisiana, a party bought a piece of land from the tree owner’s sister but conditioned the purchase on being able to get rid of some trees on the boundary line with the tree owner.
 The owner – no doubt a Patriot – signed a contract entitling the buyer to cut down trees on the boundary.
 The problem was that the contract was imprecise as to how many, or where exactly the trees were.
 The only thing that was clear was that the parties agreed that wild Broncos couldn’t pull him over to cut down the tree owner’s prize old live oak.

-The court awarded about $5,000 in damage for the cut branches on the live oak, but it disagreed on the treble damages.
+The court awarded about 5,000 Bills in damage for the cut branches on the live oak, but it disagreed on the treble damages.
 The Court said that the ambiguous contract seemed to contemplate that the 12 trees would be cut down, and there was no basis for any recovery on those.
 As for the injured live oak, it was damaged but still standing.
 The statute awarded treble damages for cutting down trees, and the trimming — although a violation of the contract — wasn’t something for which treble damages could be awarded.

 The plaintiff felt deflated over the whole episode.

 Distefano v.
 Berrytown Produce, LLC, 973 So.2d 182 (La.App.
 1 Cir., 2007).
 Distefano owned a 2-acre vacant tract of land along Church Street.
 Berrytown Produce, LLC sought to buy a piece of land next to the Distefano tract to operate a produce business.
 That land was owned by Rose Millican, DiStefano’s sister.